-Warning: If any Plugins (page 239) have already been installed, the Jail Root, IPv4 Network, IPv4 Network Start Address, and IPv4 Network End Address are automatically filled.
+Warning: If any Plugins (page 244) have already been installed, the Jail Root, IPv4 Network, IPv4 Network Start Address, and IPv4 Network End Address are automatically filled.
 Double-check that the pre-configured IP address values are appropriate for the jails and do not conflict with addresses used by other systems on the network.

 Table 13.1 summarizes the fields in this configuration screen.
 Refer to the text below the table for more details on how to properly configure the Jail Root and network settings.
 Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box Show advanced fields by default in $System \rightarrow Advanced$.
+To see these settings, either click the Advanced Mode button or configure the system to always display these settings by checking the box Show advanced fields by default in System $\rightarrow$ Advanced.

-Setting Value Advanced Description

-Mode

-Jail Root browse but- mandatory; jails cannot be added until this is set

-ton

-IPv4 DHCP checkbox check this box if the network has a DHCP server

-IPv4 Network string ✓ format is IP address of network/CIDR mask

-IPv4 Network Start string ✓ enter the first IP address in the reserved range in the format

-Address host/CIDR mask

-IPv4 Network End string ✓ enter the last IP address in the reserved range in the format

-Address host/CIDR mask

-Continued on next page
+Value Advanced Description Mode browse but- mandatory; jails cannot be added until this is set ton checkbox check this box if the network has a DHCP server string √ format is IP address of network/CIDR mask string √ enter the first IP address in the reserved range in the format host/CIDR mask string √ enter the last IP address in the reserved range in the format host/CIDR mask browse but- ton checkbox string string Mode browse button checkbox string string √